c-x/Ratel/README.md

 Ratel is a PoC which means that's a simple demonstrator and not all functionnalities are coded.
 For example, the correlation currently working is only 'base rules' ('windows' and 'counter' rules are not yet implemented).

-If you find any interest to thing kind of software, **SEND ME YOUR FEEDBACK/ADVICE/COMMENT**.
+If you find any interest to this kind of software, **SEND ME YOUR FEEDBACK/ADVICE/COMMENT**.
 I will then engage the development of a real version.

 So, it's up to you ;-)